Assistant Professor

 My work has been published in flagship peer-reviewed journals in Communication, including New Media & Society, Media Psychology, Health Communication, Computers in Human Behavior, Mobile Media & Communication, Media and Communication, among others.

-I am currently recruiting PhD students to join my research team at UM (Master's and undergraduate students are also welcome).
+I am currently recruiting PhD students to join my research team at UM.
 If you have an interest in digital media, user psychology, and behavior, with a focus on quantitative methods, I encourage you to apply.
 No prior publications are required, but academic integrity and commitment are essential.
-For questions, please reach out to mxliu@um.edu.mo.
+Master's and undergraduate students are also welcome to email me to inquire about research opportunities.

 Research